jean-petitclerc/Secret/README.md

 - The encryption will be stored in data/secret.key, backup this file and protect it.
 - Run the application: `python main.py runserver`
-- Register (Before you may want to change the email id in the function db_add_user in main.py.
+- Register with the email id you put in the config.py.
+It will be self-activated.
+Any other will not be.
-The email id is automatically registered.
-Otherwise you will have to update the DB manually... kind of dumb, I know.)